Hard disk drive: 1950s–1960s

 Also in 1962, IBM introduced the model 1311 disk drive, which was about the size of a washing machine and stored two million characters on a removable disk pack.
 Users could buy additional packs and interchange them as needed, much like reels of magnetic tape.
 Later models of removable pack drives, from IBM and others, became the norm in most computer installations and reached capacities of 300 megabytes by the early 1980s.
 Non-removable HDDs were called "fixed disk" drives.

-In 1963 IBM introduced the 1302, with twice the track capacity and twice as many tracks per cylinder as the 1301.
+In 1963, IBM introduced the 1302, with twice the track capacity and twice as many tracks per cylinder as the 1301.
 The 1302 had one (for Model 1) or two (for Model 2) modules, each containing a separate comb for the first 250 tracks and the last 250 tracks.

-Some high-performance HDDs were manufactured with one head per track, e.g., Burroughs B-475 in 1964, IBM 2305 in 1970, so that no time was lost physically moving the heads to a track and the only latency was the time for the desired block of data to rotate into position under the head.
+Some high-performance HDDs were manufactured with one head per track, e.g., the Burroughs B-475 in 1964 and the IBM 2305 in 1970, so that no time was lost physically moving the heads to a track and the only latency was the time for the desired block of data to rotate into position under the head.
 Known as fixed-head or head-per-track disk drives, they were very expensive and are no longer in production.

+1970s

 In 1973, IBM introduced a new type of HDD code-named "Winchester".
 Its primary distinguishing feature was that the disk heads were not withdrawn completely from the stack of disk platters when the drive was powered down.
 Instead, the heads were allowed to "land" on a special area of the disk surface upon spin-down, "taking off" again when the disk was later powered on.
-This greatly reduced the cost of the head actuator mechanism, but precluded removing just the disks from the drive as was done with the disk packs of the day.
+This greatly reduced the cost of the head actuator mechanism but precluded removing just the disks from the drive as was done with the disk packs of the day.
 Instead, the first models of "Winchester technology" drives featured a removable disk module, which included both the disk pack and the head assembly, leaving the actuator motor in the drive upon removal.
 Later "Winchester" drives abandoned the removable media concept and returned to non-removable platters.

-In 1974 IBM introduced the swinging arm actuator, made feasible because the Winchester recording heads function well when skewed to the recorded tracks.
-The simple design of the IBM GV (Gulliver) drive, invented at IBM's UK Hursley Labs, became IBM's most licensed electro-mechanical invention of all time, the actuator and filtration system being adopted in the 1980s eventually for all HDDs, and still universal nearly 40 years and 10 Billion arms later.
+In 1974, IBM introduced the swinging arm actuator, made feasible because the Winchester recording heads function well when skewed to the recorded tracks.
+The simple design of the IBM GV (Gulliver) drive, invented at IBM's UK Hursley Labs, became IBM's most licensed electro-mechanical invention of all time, the actuator and filtration system being adopted in the 1980s eventually for all HDDs, and still universal nearly 40 years and 10 billion arms later.

 Like the first removable pack drive, the first "Winchester" drives used platters 14 in in diameter.
-In 1978 IBM introduced a swing arm drive, the IBM 0680 (Piccolo), with eight inch platters, exploring the possibility that smaller platters might offer advantages.
-Other eight inch drives followed, then 5+1/4 in drives, sized to replace the contemporary floppy disk drives.
+In 1978, IBM introduced a swing arm drive, the IBM 0680 (Piccolo), with eight-inch platters, exploring the possibility that smaller platters might offer advantages.
+Other eight-inch drives followed, then 5+1/4 in drives, sized to replace the contemporary floppy disk drives.
 The latter were primarily intended for the then fledgling personal computer (PC) market.